scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 </style>

-As part of our effort we bolstered internal and external communication channels while increasing task visbility and responsibility by designing an assignments feature.
+As part of our effort we bolstered internal and external communication channels while improving task visibility and ownership through a redesigned assignment flow.
 We incorporated this experience into the existing checklists app to create a closed loop with full visibility:

 1. Assigner creates assignment and optionally adds notes
 2. Slack/WhatsApp/Web Push Notification &amp; in-app notifications alert the assignee